ivira979/Music-Downloader/README.md

 ## Note

-- **yt-dlp**: Downloads the first YouTube search result for the song name.
+- **yt-dlp**: Downloads the first YouTube search result for the song name/artist query.
-- **freyr-js**: Supports multiple music services.
-For best results, you may need to provide URLs from supported services, though queries should work for basic searches.
+- **freyr-js**: Requires URLs from supported music services.
+Plain text searches are not supported.
+Supported services include Spotify, Apple Music, Deezer, Tidal, and more.
 - Downloads are temporary and cleaned up after providing the file.
 - Ensure you have permission to download and use the content.